Last compiled: 2023-09-05 15:26:25.305239

 color = "Number of cylinders")

-Now we set our color
+Now we set our color mapping to cyl, a

 continuous variable.
 The difference between mapping color